jrcain-usgs/asc-public-docs/docs/concepts/isis-fundamentals/command-line-usage.md

 ```
 ### Storage Format

-The storage format of the file can be tile or band sequential.
+The storage format of a cube can be tile or band sequential.
 The default format is tile, which is preferable for most geometric processing programs.
-To select the format use
+ISIS also supports GeoTIFFs as a storage format and can be accessed similarly to the tile and band sequential formats.
+For more information on processing in ISIS using GeoTIFFs see the [GDAL Support](gdal-support.md) page.
+To select the format use:
 ```
 lowpass from=input.cub to=output.cub+tile
 lowpass from=input.cub to=output.cub+bsq
 lowpass from=input.cub to=output.cub+bandSequential
+lowpass from=input.cub to=output.tiff+GTiff
 ```
 Combining the cube attributes
 ```